|Tuesday, 1 December 1964||KCT|

 Then returned to my room, and had a look at the ads for Ektachrome in Pop Photography, and it looks pretty good going at the prices, and it might be worthwhile.
 Then got down to reorganise my letters, and was aided/hindered by Bev entering.
 10 months worth of letters there, and my folder is choc-a-bloc full.

-After lunch, attacked my tubed cigar, and Faðel similarly with his, but he found it a bit heavy going, and did not finished it.
+After lunch, attacked my tubed cigar, and Faðel similarly with his, but he found it a bit heavy going, and did not finish it.

 Then to get a list for the flick, and after I had got about 20, Alain started up a rival hare-and-hounds, so half of them gave up in favour thereof.
 Then Alain gave up hares-and-hounds and I had to start all over again.